 Saul didn't stop at killing an entire city.
-He also did his very best to exterminate an entire people - a people that Israel actually had a peace treaty with and was sworn to protect.
+He also did his very best to exterminate an entire people - a people that Israel had a peace treaty with and was sworn to protect.

-When David asks God to kill the person who had been wickedly oppressing him, we need to remember what that person had actually done.
-Saul had forced him out of his house, had repeatedly tried to kill him, had illegally taken his wife and given her to someone else, had murdered an entire city, and was guilty of genocide.
-Considering the staggering nature of his wickedness, it's really not very surprising that David wants God to kill Saul, take away his possessions, and put an end to his family line.
+When David asked God to kill the person who had been oppressing him, we need to remember what Saul had actually done.
+Saul forced him out of his house, repeatedly tried to kill him, took his wife and gave her to someone else, murdered an entire city, and committed genocide.
+Considering the staggering nature of his wickedness it's not surprising that David wanted God to kill Saul, take away his possessions, and put an end to his family line.

 Yet that last request seems a little disturbing, doesn't it?
-David asked God to make sure that there was no one around to "favor his fatherless children".
+David asked God to make sure there was no one around to "favor his fatherless children".
 That seems really harsh.
 After all, what did Saul's children do?

-As it turns out, they did a lot of terrible evil.
-After Saul died there actually was someone around to "favor his fatherless children" - the man Abner.
+It turns out they did terrible things.
+After Saul died there actually was someone around to "favor his fatherless children" - a man named Abner.
 He helped Ishbosheth, and together they launched a civil war against David:

-- 2 Samuel 2:8: "But Abner the son of Ner, captain of Saul's host, took Ishbosheth the son of Saul, and brought him over to Mahanaim; - 9 And made him king over Gilead, and over the Ashurites, and over Jezreel, and over Ephraim, and over Benjamin, and over all Israel. - 10 Ishbosheth Saul's son was forty years old when he began to reign over Israel, and reigned two years.
+2 Samuel 2:8-10: "But Abner the son of Ner, captain of Saul's host, took Ishbosheth the son of Saul, and brought him over to Mahanaim; And made him king over Gilead, and over the

+Ashurites, and over Jezreel, and over Ephraim, and over Benjamin, and over all Israel.
+Ishbosheth Saul's son was forty years old when he began to reign over Israel, and reigned two years.
 But the house of Judah followed David."

-With Abner's help, Ishbosheth launched a bloody campaign against David that lasted for two years, and which claimed many lives.
-If Abner had not been around then Ishbosheth would not have been able to do that, and many lives would have been saved.
+With Abner's help Ishbosheth launched a bloody campaign against David that lasted for two years and which claimed many lives.
+If Abner hadn't been around then Ishbosheth wouldn't have been able to do that and many lives would have been saved.
 It would have been much better for Israel if Ishbosheth had been friendless and died with his father Saul.
 Since Saul's posterity was not cut off, Israel was plagued with years of war and death.

 The other factor we need to consider is how David responded to Saul.
-Yes, David wrote Psalm 109, which asked God to curse Saul.
+It's true that David wrote Psalm 109, which asked God to curse Saul.
 But it's important to remember that David never took matters into his own hands.
-David had several opportunities to kill Saul, and he never took advantage of them.
+David had several opportunities to kill Saul and he didn't take advantage of any of them.
 Each time David had the chance to take his own revenge he refused:

-- 1 Samuel 24:9: "And David said to Saul, Wherefore hearest thou men's words, saying, Behold, David seeketh thy hurt? - 10 Behold, this day thine eyes have seen how that the Lord had delivered thee to day into mine hand in the cave: and some bade me kill thee: but mine eye spared thee; and I said, I will not put forth mine hand against my lord; for he is the Lord's anointed."
+1 Samuel 24:9-10: "And David said to Saul, Wherefore hearest thou men's words, saying, Behold, David seeketh thy hurt?
+Behold, this day thine eyes have seen how that the Lord had delivered thee to day into mine hand in the cave: and some bade me kill thee: but mine eye spared thee; and I said, I will not put forth mine hand against my lord; for he is the Lord's anointed."